yoannfleurydev/dotfiles/README.md

   colorschemes on the fly.
 A 'wal' rewrite in Python 3.
 * [fzf](https://github.com/junegunn/fzf) - 🌸 A command-line fuzzy finder
 * [fpp](https://github.com/facebook/PathPicker) - Facebook Path Picker
+* [ctags](http://ctags.sourceforge.net/) - Generate an indexof names found in
+  source and header files of various programming language.
+Useful for tags feature in Vim.

 ## Scripts